Job Costing Basics in Total Office Manager

 - The cost of equipment and materials does not become part of job costing until an invoice is created.
 Sales (revenue) does not become part of job costing until you create an invoice.
 Please see In-Progress Invoice for more information.

-- Purchase Orders and Estimates are displayed on the main Job Costing report (shown on the transaction list) but do not have an effect on the totals.
+- Purchase Orders and Estimates are displayed on the main Job Costing report (shown on the transaction list) but do not have an effect on the job costing or financial totals.
 This is because these are what accountants call “non-posting” transactions.

 - Receive Items and Bills are included in the Job Cost transaction list but do not affect the Job Costing report (the main report).
 When an invoice is created, the Job Costing report is then effected.
 In other words, a sale actually must take place before the Job Cost report totals are affected.
 This prevents costs from being doubled when sales are created.